King Mango Strut: History

 A group calling themselves the "Narcissistic Selfie Association (NSA)", one of the floats in the 2013 parade.
 Members of the float frequently ran into audience to take selfies with them.

 The King Mango Strut was started in 1982 by Glenn Terry and Bill Dobson as a parody of the annual King Orange Jamboree Parade for the Orange Bowl.
-After Terry and Dobson's group, the Mango Marching Band, was denied entry into the King Orange Jamboree Parade due to their use of kazoos, conch shells, and garbage can drums as instruments, the pair held their own parade, with an initially by simply marking the ends of a street with signs.
+After Terry and Dobson's group, the Mango Marching Band, was denied entry into the King Orange Jamboree Parade due to their use of kazoos, conch shells, and garbage can drums as instruments, the pair held their own parade, initially by simply marking the ends of a street with signs.

 In 2009 Glenn Terry and group treasurer Antoinette Baldwin got into a public dispute over the creative direction of the Strut, which culminated in the city choosing Baldwin to run the event, and Terry refusing to march in the parade in protest.
 The parade is now run by King Mango Productions, a non-profit organization headed by Mike Lucas.

 The Strut was on hiatus due to the Covid-19 pandemic and is resuming for 2022 on January 8, 2023.